heri/studiozenkai/content/post/balancing-developer-happinness-and-customer-success.md

 Optionally, the team can track Quality (Q).
 Q represents the percentage of features meeting quality standards.
 Features with defects and customer-reported issues lower Q. Other teams take into account industry metrics.

-For example, in a fintech company like NASDAQ, security and privacy are paramount, so even if a team manages to have a high output but if a feature has glaring security issues, then F would be equal to 0.

-In another project, I worked on a crypto trading platform.
-One of its revenuesstream is to find the best possible trade for its users and other platforms, quick.
-So Performance was measured to get Q.

-Those are examples.
-You will find a SaaS company using other metrics, such as user-friendliness or click-through rates.

  \[
 \begin{aligned}
 F &= Q x {F}_delivered
 \end{aligned}
 \]

+For example, in a fintech company like NASDAQ, security and privacy are paramount, so even if a team manages to have a high output but a feature has glaring security issues, then F would be equal to 0.

+In another project, I worked on a crypto trading platform.
+One of its revenues stream is to find the best possible trade for its users and other platforms, as soon as possible.
+So Q was reflected in platform performance.

+Those are examples.
+You will find a SaaS company using other metrics for Q, such as click-through rates.

-***Work Hours Overtime (W)***
+***Work Hours Overtime (O)***

 Overtime is in its broad sense.
 In its simplest form, it is the number of extra hours spent developing features, beyond previously agreed time.
-It also includes time spent on rebases, re-opened tickets due to bugs or unclear requirements, production support tickets, and also meetings spent on revisiting requirements.
+It also includes time spent on rebases, re-opened tickets due to bugs or unclear requirements, production support tickets.

-Overtime can be decreased by making sure sprint planning and deadlines are realistic, and making sure time spent on features and overtime is accurately logged.
+O can be decreased by making sure sprint planning and deadlines are realistic, and accurately logging time spent on features and overtime.

 The result is then divided by Omax which is the maximum tolerable overtime.